 The Challenges for Public-Private Collaboration

 Public-private collaboration requires a lot of preparation and buy-in.
-There are considerations, risks, opportunities and pitfalls in both procurement and implementation stages - each of which has its own probabilities for causing failures for these partnerships.
+There are considerations, risks, opportunities and pitfalls in procurement and implementation stages - each of which has its own probabilities for causing failures for these partnerships.

 There also needs to be shared understanding and consensus about what the project requires and entails.
-The scope of what's being promised needs to be accurately determined, with considerations for strategies that deal with eventualities such as failure to deliver on what was agreed on in the contract.
+The scope of what's being promised needs to be accurately determined, with considerations for strategies that deal with eventualities such as failure to deliver on what was agreed upon in the contract.

 Similarly, each contract will incur the concerns of key stakeholders.
-It’s possible there may be unresolvable differences between what one stakeholder requires and what an organisation can deliver, such as a change to a service or an inability to provide a guarantee.
+It’s possible there may be unresolvable differences between what one stakeholder requires and what an organisation can deliver, such as a change to a service or an inability to private a guarantee.
 Any of these could lead to failure, meaning innovation will remain out of reach.

-So, in light of this example, how do you secure innovation?
+So, how do you secure innovation?

 The Next Steps for Securing Innovation